-Nowadays it's easy to follow the action on a sports TV channel, radio station or more likely a live scores site or feed.
-But there's something else gamblers do these days – and that's keep tabs on cashout values or options for covering bets.
+Nowadays it's easy to follow the action on a sports TV channel, radio station, or more likely a live scores site or feed.
+But there's something else gamblers do these days – and that keeps tabs on cash out values or options for covering bets.

 One of the most common questions asked on the site is about when to cash out.
-It's worth remembering cashout is something that in general benefits the bookie rather than punter.
+It's worth remembering cash out is something that in general benefits the bookie rather than the punter.

-I've read elsewhere that the betting book is priced at 90% rather than 100% so overall they bookies could be adding a 10 per cent margin.
-There is no doubt then that bookies make money form cashout but on an individual basis it will favour punters sometimes.
+I've read elsewhere that the betting book is priced at 90% rather than 100% so overall the bookies could be adding a 10 percent margin.
+There is no doubt then that bookies make money form cash out but on an individual basis, it will favour punters sometimes.

-Some experts will say you should never cash out and having had the faith to place the bet in the first place I can see where they're coming from.
-But for every cashout success there always appears to be a tale of “too-early” cashout woe.
+Some experts will say you should never cash out and have had the faith to place the bet in the first place I can see where they're coming from.
+But for every cash out success there always appears to be a tale of “too-early” cash out woe.
 Recently there was a punter who cashed out a £100 bet to win £23k – his did so to get his stake back when one of his selections was losing 2-0 at half-time.

 The longer you let a bet run and if it's looking well the value will increase but don't leave it too late or the offer may disappear.